connext/documentation/docs/developers/guides/sdk-frontend-integration.md

 React is a popular frontend framework that allows you to build client-rendered React applications. `create-react-app` is an easy way to get started with React.

-:::warning
+:::caution
-⚠️ `create-react-app` does not support polyfilling dependencies.
+`create-react-app` does not support polyfilling dependencies.
 You will need to eject your application to use the SDK.
 We highly recommend using Next.JS instead for easier integration.
 See this [issue](https://stackoverflow.com/questions/70591567/module-not-found-error-cant-resolve-fs-in-react) for more information.
 :::